Previews courtesy of Athletic Communications Departments

 Eastern ranks first in the MAC in six team single-game categories, and inside the top four in nine total.

-Eastern Michigan has four players who rank inside the conference top five in various per-set categories.
+Eastern Michigan has four players that rank inside the conference top five in various per-set categories.
 In the national standings, Welker slots 23rd in blocks per set (1.47) and fourth in total blocks (69), Belcher ranks 15th in total assists (441), while Siefke ranks 19th in total points (213.0) and 34th in total kills (179).

 In the national standings by volume, Welker's 11 blocks in a four-set match slot fourth, while Belcher's 41 dimes in a three-set match are the seventh most.
-Grasson's four aces tie for seventh in four-set matches, and Bonney's .688 clip ties for 12th (15-19 attempts).
+Grasson's four aces tie for seventh in four set matches, and Bonney's .688 clip ties for 12th (15-19 attempts).

 MILESTONES